 Three distinct approaches have developed to address this challenge:

-- Managed MCP Gateway (MintMCP): Purpose-built for rapid, compliant MCP deployment with automatic security controls
+- Managed MCP Gateway (MintMCP): Purpose-built for rapid, governed MCP deployment with authentication, tool-level access control, credential management, logging, and rule-based policy

 - Unified AI Platform (TrueFoundry): Comprehensive infrastructure combining LLM routing, MCP access, and model serving